Leydi Solís

 Leydi Yesenia Solís Arboleda (born 17 February 1990) is a Colombian weightlifter.
 She won a gold medal at the 2007 Pan American Games for her native South American country, and carried the flag at the opening ceremony.
-Solís represented Colombia at the 2008 Summer Olympics in Beijing, PR China, finishing in fourth place in her weight division.
+Solís represented Colombia at the 2008 Summer Olympics in Beijing, China, finishing in fourth place in her weight division.
 She won the – 69 kg gold medal in snatch and clean & jerk during the 2014 Pan American Sports Festival.

 2008 Summer Olympics performance

-Solís won a silver medal at the 2008 Summer Olympic Games behind Rusia's Oxana Slivenko.
-Solís lifted 105 kg and took the silver medal with a total weight of 240 kg.
+Solís won a silver medal at the 2008 Summer Olympics behind Russia's Oxana Slivenko.
+Solís lifted 105 kg and took the silver medal with a total weight of 240 kg, compared to 255 kg by Slivenko.